 5. Dapsone causes increased sensitivity to sunlight.
 Use a sun cream that has a sun protection factor (SPF) of at least 15, and avoid the use of sunbeds.

-6. Try to avoid alfalfa supplements while taking dapsone, as these also increase sensitivity to sunlight.
+6. Try to avoid certain supplements, e.g. alfalfa, as they may increase sensitivity to sunlight.

 British Association of Dermatologists (2016) Dapsone: patient information leaflet (online).
 Updated Dec 2016, and accessed 12/03/17.